Caterpillar Envenomation Medication

 Class Summary

-Onset of action is approximately 4-6 h, and they have limited benefit in the initial acute treatment of rapidly deteriorating anaphylactic patients.
+Their onset of action is approximately 4-6 hours, and they have limited benefit in the initial acute treatment of rapidly deteriorating anaphylactic patients.
 However, corticosteroids may benefit patients with persistent bronchospasm or hypotension.

-Topical steroids can help reduce cutaneous inflammatory response in caterpillar-induced dermatitis.
+Topical steroids can help reduce the cutaneous inflammatory response in caterpillar-induced dermatitis.

 Methylprednisolone (Solu-Medrol)